Kandy-IO/kandy-uc-js-sdk/docs/kandy-doc.md

 Fetches presence information for the given users.
 This will refresh the available information with any new information from the server.

-Available presence information an be retrieved using the [presence.get][119] or [presence.getAll][120] APIs.
+Available presence information can be retrieved using the [presence.get][119] or [presence.getAll][120] APIs.

 #### Parameters